Emily Lacey, CRS

 Emily Lacey was hired as the full-time Program Coordinator in January 2006.
 She is responsible for conference planning, expenses and reimbursements, random urine drug screening, and compliance management of TLAP Monitoring Agreements.
 She also manages repayments for the Cain Fund and is on call after hours to answer TLAP crisis calls.
-She was promoted to Program Manager in 2016 and is a certified mental health first aid provider.
+She was promoted to Program Manager in 2016 and is a certified mental health first aid provider and Certified Recovery Specialist.